 - If you are using an external aerial, check whether the problem affects all radios connected to that aerial at the same time

 - Interference from a device within a home or close by can affect televisions too, so it is worth switching on the television when you notice the problem.

 - If you find a regular pattern and it is occurring to all stations and your television, there may be a source of interference nearby or within your own home.

 Find the source of the interference

 A portable battery powered FM/AM radio is a great tool to use to track down interference.
-Turn the radio onto FM and walk around with the radio and see if the reception gets worse near certain electrical items in the home.
+Turn the radio onto FM and walk around with the radio and see whether the reception gets worse near certain electrical items in the home.
 If not, take the radio outside and see if it is worse as there may be a faulty piece of electrical equipment nearby, e.g. a street lamp.

-Try changing the frequency band to AM and see if the problem still there and is it worse?
+Try changing the frequency band to AM and see whether the problem is still there and is it worse?
 If so what does the problem sound like?
 Most electrical items produce a distinctive sound.
 We have listed some of them below but this is only a guide and not a definitive list.

-- Thermostat -Loud rasping sound.
+- Thermostat - Loud rasping sound.

 - Light switches - Clicks and pops.
 Switch lights on and off one at a time

-- Street lamps -Buzzing/crackling
+- Street lamps - Buzzing/crackling